Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Introduction

-The difference equations we obtain as discrete analogs of the families of equations \eqref{lincont} and \eqref{nonlincont} are defined on a regular mesh of points.
-In the continuum limit they converge to the corresponding differential equations, thereby providing a \textit{discrete approximation} of the original continuous models.
+For each of the families of equations \eqref{lincont} and \eqref{nonlincont}, we will provide two distinct discrete analogs, designed to preserve either regular or singular solutions.
+All resulting equations are defined on a regular mesh of points.
+In the continuum limit, these difference equations converge to their corresponding differential equations, thereby providing a \textit{discrete approximation} of the original continuous models.

-The proposed approach combines the theory of Galois differential algebras, the theory of finite difference operators in the formulation given by G.-C. Rota \cite{Rota}, and S. Roman \cite{Roman}, together with category theory.
-In our framework, a given continuous dynamical system and its infinitely many discrete counterparts are regarded as distinct representations of an underlying abstract equation, and are naturally interpreted as objects of a category associated with the system.
+The proposed approach combines the theory of Galois differential algebras and an extension of the theory of finite difference operators in the formulation given by G.-C. Rota \cite{Rota}, and S. Roman \cite{Roman}, with methods from category theory.
+Within our framework, a continuous dynamical system and its infinitely many discrete counterparts are regarded as distinct representations of an underlying abstract equation, and are naturally interpreted as objects in a category of equations associated with the given system.
 The morphisms of this category correspond to the various discrete realizations of the abstract equation.
-Accordingly, these difference equations will be said to be \textit{categorically equivalent}.
+Accordingly, the resulting difference equations are said to be \textit{categorically equivalent}.

-The central feature of our discretization scheme is that all operators involved--namely, the delta operators of the Roman-Rota formalism--act as \textit{derivations} on suitable Galois function algebras.
-Consequently, many structural properties of categorically equivalent equations are preserved.
-In particular, a large class of solutions is retained.
-We emphasize that, generally speaking, to the best of our knowledge, the classes of difference equations arising from our approach are novel, and not related to those obtained with other discretization schemes.

-The theoretical framework developed in the present work allows us to substantially extend the results of \cite{TempestaJDE}, where discretizations were restricted to nonlinear dynamical systems, and with \textit{constant} coefficients only.
+The theoretical framework developed in the present work allows us to substantially generalize the results of \cite{TempestaJDE}, where discretizations were restricted to nonlinear dynamical systems, and with \textit{constant} coefficients only.
 In particular, our approach provides the first general treatment of discretizations for nonlinear systems with variable coefficients.
-Moreover, for the novel case of linear dynamical systems, we extend the Frobenius-type theorem presented in \cite{RRT2025}--originally formulated for second-order equations--to encompass differential equations of arbitrary order with variable coefficients.
+Moreover, for the novel case of linear dynamical systems, we extend the Frobenius-type theorem presented in \cite{RRT2025} -- originally formulated for second-order equations -- to encompass differential equations of arbitrary order with variable coefficients.
+Another significant novelty concerns the preservation of \textit{singular solutions} of polar type, not just regular ones as in the previous studies.
+This property is achieved through the introduction of suitable \textit{Laurent basic sequences of polynomials}, a concept developed in the present work.